-Course Repeaters: Students who failed to complete the 2023 course can roll over their grades from the group assignments.
-No other grades can be rolled over, and final grades will be computed using the 2024 weights.
-You must contact the instructors via email before Friday April 12 at 17:00 if you want this rule applied to you.
+Course Repeaters: Students who failed to complete the 2024 course can roll over their grade from the Group Assignment 1.
+No other grades can be rolled over, and final grades will be computed using the 2025 weights.
+You must contact the instructors via email before Friday April 11 at 17:00 if you want this rule applied to you.

-Group Technical Assignments (40 percent)
+Group Technical Assignments (20 percent)

-There will be 2 group assignments worth equal weight, 20% per assignment.
+There will be 1 group assignments worth 20%.
 To pass the assignment, each group member needs to have made a substantial contribution to the project.
 The finished reports (& code where appropriate) must be submitted via GitHub no later than midnight of the due date (i.e. before 23:59 on the due date).